-Uh oh!
 Is your ketogenic diet not working how you thought it would?
 It’s a frustrating feeling, for sure — you’ve been following the rules, cutting the carbs, and you’re still not getting into ketosis or seeing any weight loss (if that’s your goal).
 You might be asking yourself, “Does keto work?”

 Factors that can affect how your body uses carbs include: